apache/beam/.github/gh-actions-self-hosted-runners/arc/README.md

 ```
 5. Make sure you set the bucket name in the comment in the environment file for documentation purposes

-6. Create a google bucket for storing the terraform state.
-Make sure you disable public access and allow your account to access it.

-7. From this directory, init terraform with:
+6. From this directory, init terraform with:
 ```
 terraform init -backend-config="bucket=bucket_name"
 ```
-8. Terraform apply
+7. Terraform apply
 ```
 terraform apply -var-file=environments/environment_name.env
 ```